gozdi29/Portfolio/README.md

 6. Question Answering:

     Question answering is another NLP task.
 I trained models to perform Extractive Question Answering which means that given a passage and question regarding that passage a part of passage is returned as an answer.
 I used the same libraries as for NER and Summarization projects.
+Difference between this project and 2 previous ones is that I used TensorFlow for training instead of Transformer's Trainer.